 This course focuses on the issues surrounding network design using Unix and Microsoft Windows Operating Systems (OS).
 It explores the structure and networking capabilities of the OS's, introduces students to OS interprocess communication and client-server application design.
 The lab component focuses on network design, providing essential network services, and monitoring performance using Unix and Microsoft Windows servers.
-1 Credit system including processes/tasks threads and scheduling techniques.
+Prerequisite 8810.
+1 Credit networking devices and system on chip technologies.
+The students will be able to grasp the internals of an operating system including processes/tasks threads and scheduling techniques.
 The course will emphasize real-time task scheduling and provide hands on experience to develop applications using the industry standard real-time operating system, VxWorks.
 Tornado integrated development environment from Wind River Systems will be employed for developing VxWorks applications.
 Fault-tolerance concepts required for safety critical and high availability real-time systems will also be presented in the course.
 Case studies of various networking devices utilizing the real-time system concepts will also be conducted.
 1 Credit